informalsystems/themis-tracer/tests/usage.md

 * foo
 $ $CMD unit list | sed "s:$(pwd)/::" # We trim the absolute path prefix, for testing purposes FLIM.1          repos/repo-a  A unit in a nested directory.
 FLIM.1::FLAM.1  repos/repo-a  Second unit in the same directory.
 This one has a newline.
-FOO.1           repos/repo-a  First unit.
+And refers to [FLIM.1] FOO.1           repos/repo-a  First unit.
 FOO.1::BAR.1    repos/repo-a  A unit with a long description: “Proofs, from the formal standpoint, are likewise nothing but finite series of formulae (with certain specifiable characteristics).”
 ```